Radio Mi Amigo

 Radio Ship Back On Air For 60th Anniversary of Pirates

 The Radio Mi Amigo studio was ready on Thursday to ensure that shows will be able to be broadcast from the LV18 over the Easter weekend.
-This weekend marks the date 60 years ago when Radio Caroline started a radio revolution just off the coast from Harwich.
+This weekend marked the date 60 years ago when Radio Caroline started a radio revolution just off the coast from Harwich.

-Two original 1960s pirate DJs, Roger ‘Twiggy’ Day and Keith Skues, will be broadcasting from the Mi Amigo studio over the weekend, and will also be appearing at the Electric Palace on Monday for a live show about pirate radio, hosted by Steve Scruton and Ian Wyatt of BBC Essex.
+Two original 1960s pirate DJs, Roger ‘Twiggy’ Day and Keith Skues, will be broadcasting from the Mi Amigo studio over the weekend, and would also be appearing at the Electric Palace on Monday for a live show about pirate radio, hosted by Steve Scruton and Ian Wyatt of BBC Essex.
 Other DJs taking part include Stephen ‘Foz’ Foster, Garry Lee, Paul Windsor, Olly Kinvig and Chris Cooper.

 For the Easter Schedule please see Easter Schedule